- 500ml whole milk

 - 50g plain flour

-Gently bring the milk to the boil in a small saucepan with the onion, studded with the bay and cloves (step 1, above).
+Gently bring 500ml whole milk to the boil in a small saucepan with 1 halved onion, studded with 1 bay leaf and 2 cloves.
 Turn off the heat and leave to infuse for 20 mins.

-Melt the butter in another saucepan, then add the flour.
-Stir continuously until a paste forms (step 2) – this is called a roux.
+Melt 50g butter in another saucepan, then add 50g plain flour.
+Stir continuously until a paste forms – this is called a roux.
 Continue cooking for 2 mins.

 Remove the onion, bay and cloves from the milk with a slotted spoon and discard.
-Add the infused milk to the roux gradually, stirring as you go, until you get a smooth sauce (step 3).
+Add the infused milk to the roux gradually, stirring as you go, until you get a smooth sauce.
 Cook for 5-10 mins, stirring continuously, until the sauce has thickened.
 Season to taste.

 - Step 1Boil the bay leaf and onion